 - Antibiotics – treatment with antibiotics causes problems since the antibiotics kill good bacteria too.

 - Infection – an ongoing infection can precipitate it.

-- Worms – a really bad worm infestation can cause an intestinal blockage.
+- Worms – a nasty worm infestation can cause an intestinal blockage.

 - Injury – an injury to the crop area can lead to delayed emptying of the crop.